 Why, of all the books of the Bible, the gospels in particular, would John give this account?
 John wrote his Gospel long after the other three—Matthew, Mark and Luke.
 So he actually was able to give us a lot more depth.

-John’s Gospel is the most profound of the four, because—as the Bible reveals—he had a special relationship with Christ.
+John’s Gospel is the most profound of the four, because—as the Bible reveals—he had a special relationship with Jesus Christ.
 He had a deeper understanding of who Christ really was.
-And, because he outlived all the other apostles, he also had a longer time to meditate on this message.
+And because he outlived all the other apostles, he also had a longer time to meditate on this message.

 “In the beginning was the Word, and the Word was with God, and the Word was God” (John 1:1).
 There are two Beings discussed here.
 God and the Word.
 As Herbert W. Armstrong made plain in his masterful book Mystery of the Ages, these two made one God—like one family.
 They were both God in the same sense that two members of the same family could both be Smith.

 This one verse tells the story of a past eternity.
-Here was a “time” where there was only God and the Word.
+Here was a “time” when there was only God and the Word.
 Nothing yet had been created—not even a single angel.

 Could there be a more powerful introduction in all the Bible?
 John was one of the “sons of thunder” (see Mark 3:17), and what a thunderous introduction to this gospel—taking the reader back beyond the angelic plan to when there was only God and the Word.

-God didn’t inspire John to talk about that rebellion in John 1:1, because God now had another plan—a better plan!
+God didn’t inspire John to mention that rebellion in John 1:1, because God now had another plan—a better plan!

 The angels—who were sent to beautify the Earth, who should have then qualified to do the same to the entire universe—failed.
 So God had to enact another plan.
 He had a “Plan B,” just in case something like this were to happen.
-Plan B was actually a family plan.
-God had decided, if He couldn’t get the angels to do that job, that He would recreate Himself in man and make a family.
+Plan B is actually a family plan.
+God had decided, if He couldn’t get the angels to do that job, that He would re-create Himself in man and make a Family.